-Dr. Brown has posted an update to his Notes from the Superintendent where he discusses the success of our open houses, the Tournament of Bands, National Merit Commended Scholars, and Spirit Week at the high school.
+Dr. Brown has posted an update to his Notes from the Superintendent where he discusses events from the past weekend and that students can teach us how to overcome challenges.

 Thank you to the Community for your support of the 16th Annual Race for Respect held on September 21, 2014 Everyone had a great time, and to view a brief video of the event just click on the video below.